-During the current financial quarter, the Company received 2 payments, totalling CAD \$102,039.17, from the US Department of Defence with regards to the Title III Technology Investment Agreement announced on May 16, 2024.
+The above is regarding the US Department of Defence Title III Technology Investment Agreement announced on May 16, 2024.
 The total amount of the agreement is for US \$8.35 million (approximately CA \$11.4 million).
 This funding falls under Title III of the Defense Production Act, and it is funded through the Inflation Reduction Act to ensure energy security in North America and to strengthen and expand the industrial base for natural flake graphite in North America.